jwnfld3/idmgmt/README.md

-# Secure Entra Identity Management with Conditional Access & MFA
+# Azure Identity Management with Conditional Access & MFA
-This lab focuses on enhancing Entra identity security by implementing Multi-Factor Authentication (MFA) and Conditional Access policies in Entra ID.
+This lab focuses on enhancing Azure identity security by implementing Multi-Factor Authentication (MFA) and Conditional Access policies in Azure Active Directory (Azure AD).
 By the end of this lab, strong authentication methods will be enforced, access will be restricted based on risk conditions, and sign-in activity will be monitored to improve security posture.<br/>

 <h2>Environments Used </h2>